Silver rush in western West Virginia came to naught

 Advertisement

-It's possible that the prospectors in Wirt and Jackson counties were induced by legends of silver lodes elsewhere in West Virginia.
+The prospectors in Wirt and Jackson counties may have been induced by legends of silver lodes elsewhere in West Virginia.
 One such tale postulated that Captain Phillip Thurman discovered silver on Cannelton Mountain in northwestern Fayette County.
 Another held that Field Hudnall found silver in Rich Hollow on Kellys Creek in eastern Kanawha County.

-Another more-involved tale concerned a silver mine alleged to have been operated by the Pence family near Meadow Bridge in southeastern Fayette County.
+Another more involved tale concerned a silver mine allegedly operated by the Pence family near Meadow Bridge in southeastern Fayette County.
 According to the late historian Shirley Donnelly, the Pences discovered a lode and began minting the silver.

-"Quick to detect the value of their discovery and make use of the silver, it was alleged that the started a coinage system of their own.
+"Quick to detect the value of their discovery and use the silver, it was alleged that they started a coinage system of their own.
 They minted their silver into the fashion of the current coinage of the realm.
-There was more silver in the coins struck by the Pence people than there was in the government issue of silver money," Donnelley wrote.
+There was more silver in the coins struck by the Pence people than in the government issue of silver money," Donnelley wrote.

 Advertisement

-"When the silver-money making activities of the Pence men was observed by members of the pioneer Gwinn family of that community they reported the matter to law officials."
+"When the silver-money-making activities of the Pence men were observed by members of the pioneer Gwinn family of that community, they reported the matter to law officials."

 Donnelly wrote that he was informed of the matter by Robert Lee McGraw, who told him that the Pences were "sent to the pen" but were not counterfeiters and "were convicted of making money rather than letting the government produce it."